Tutorial 1: Create a Snowpark Container Services Service

 2. Append /ui to the endpoint URL, and paste it in the web browser.
 This causes the service to execute the ui() function (see echo_service.py).

-Note that the first time you access the endpoint URL, you will be asked to log to Snowflake.
+Note that the first time you access the endpoint URL, you will be asked to log in to Snowflake.
 For this test, use the same user that you used to create the service to ensure the user has the necessary privileges.

 Web form to communicate with echo service.